welshjf/blender-local-qrcode/README.rst

 Usage
 =====

-Add a new code through Add > Mesh > Local QR Code.
+Add a new code through Add > Mesh > QR Code.
 It will be created in the XY plane, oriented for scanning from the top.
 Once added, you can control the following from the operator properties box in the tool shelf (the mesh will update immediately):